 17 Pros & Cons Of Owning A Bernese Mountain Dog

-The Bernese Mountain Dog is a large breed of working dog that has its origins in the Swiss Alps.
-They are known for their friendly and loyal nature, as well as their impressive size and strength.
-While this breed can make a great companion for many, it’s important to consider both the pros and cons before deciding if a Bernese Mountain Dog is the right match for you and your household.
+The Bernese Mountain Dog is a large working dog from the Swiss Alps.
+They are known for their friendly and loyal nature, impressive size, and strength.
+While this breed can make a great companion for many, it’s important to consider the pros and cons before deciding if the Bernese Mountain Dog is the right match for you and your household.

 Pros and Cons